dwikyhardi/dartpollo/example/README.md

 # **Examples**

-This folder contains some examples on how to use artemis.
+This folder contains some examples on how to use dartpollo.

 ## [**pokemon**](./pokemon)